samirnadir/Advanced-Programming-in-Swift-Project/README.md

 ## Tasks
 * Create a grid layout to display mock data of food, drink and dessert menu items.

-* Embed a right navigation button to open a "menu item options" settings page with filtering and sorting options (filter and sort functionalities are not required, but is a worthwhile challenge).
+* Embed a right navigation button to open a "menu item options" settings page with filtering and sorting options (filter and sort functionalities are not required).

 * Provide additional information on selected menu items when users interact with the menu.